Home Lessons Tutorials Links Books About Us Site Map

 James K. Polk was born in Mecklenburg County, North Carolina on November 2, 1795.
 He was the first President born in North Carolina.

-He was the first President who had been Speaker of the House.
+He was the first and only President until Gerald Ford, who had been Speaker of the House before he became president.

 Polk's Vice President was George M. Dallas (1845-1849).

-President Polk was the first president in office to have his photo taken (1849).
+President Polk was the first president to have his photo taken while in office (1849).
 He was not the first president to have his picture taken.

 President James K. Polk, ca. 1840's